srmo/raytracerchallenge-java/README.md

 Just when I thought I had it.
 The next section starts.
 We are now at "transforming rays and spheres" and a little box in the book, titled *World Space vs. Object Space* - I don't get it, my head spins.
 I wonder if I can find intuitive access to this.

 I decided to increase `EPSILON` for my matrices.
-I just feel itchy when I see all those doubles, confined to the Epsilon of my meager floats.
+I just feel itchy when I see all those doubles, confined to the Epsilon of my meager doubles.

 Yeah!
 Let's use a logging framework.
-Yes, the corporate is all SLF4J and stuff, but I just found [TinyLog](https://tinylog.org).
+Yes, the corporate is all SLF4J and stuf, but I just found [TinyLog](https://tinylog.org).
 Let's try this (found via german blog https://blog.doubleslash.de/welches-logging-framework-fuer-java-nutzen/).
 It talked about "for small projects", what a perfect fit!
 Begone SOUT!